Jean-Michel Nicolier: Legacy

 In 2006 Nicollier was posthumously awarded the Memorial Plaque Vukovar 1991.

 In 2010, Croatian authors Višnja Starešina and Ivan Maloča released a documentary about the Vukovar massacre, telling the story of Siniša Glavašević as well as Nicollier.
 The programme was aired in prime-time by HRT on the 19th anniversary of the massacre.

 Prompted by the publicity Nicollier's case received in 2010, a Croatian veteran Antun Ivanković from Tovarnik joined with Nevenka Nekić, a retired professor, to investigate the story, and contacted Nicollier's mother.
 In October 2011, Ivanković found that Nicollier was never entered into the official list of Croatian defenders, and advocated for the problem to be rectified; the Ministry of Veterans' Affairs entered Nicollier into the Registry not long afterwards.

 On 17 November 2011, at the initiative of an NGO led by Ivanković, Nicollier was posthumously awarded with the Vukovar-Srijem County "Tribute for love, loyalty and bravery in the Croatian War of Independence".
 That same day, Nicollier was awarded with the Order of Nikola Šubić Zrinski for heroism.
 Nicollier's mother came to Zagreb with his younger brother Paul, to receive the order from Croatia's President Ivo Josipović.

 In June 2012, the NGO published Nekić's book Jean ili miris smrti (Jean or the smell of death) about Nicollier.
 In August 2012, again at the initiative of Ivanković's NGO, Nicollier's mother met the Croatian Minister of Veterans' Affairs Predrag Matić, who confirmed she was entitled to the veteran's pension of her late son.

 In May 2013 citizens of Vukovar decided by internet voting to name the new build 50 m bridge on the river Vuka in his honour Most Jean-Michela Nicoliera.

-34 years after his presumed death, Jean-Michel Nicolier's body was identified on November 6th, 2025.
-He was found amongst other corpses on the Ovčara mass grave.
-He and other corpses were found about a hundred meters from the hangar, next to the road that went to Ovčara.
+34 years after his presumed death, Jean-Michel Nicolier's body was identified on October 29th, 2025., amongst other corpses on the Ovčara mass grave.
+He and 3 other corpses were found about a hundred meters from the hangar, next to the road that led to Ovčara.